 The story of Jose Antonio Nievas is precisely that—a true history changer.

-Jose Antonio Nievas—a farmer from Argentina—stubmeled across an object that at first seemed as a massive stone or a giant dinosaur egg.
+Jose Antonio Nievas—a farmer from Argentina—stumbled across an object that at first seemed like a massive stone or a giant dinosaur egg.

 Speaking to AFP, Reina Coronel wife of Jose Antonio Nievas said: